Essential Waitrose British chicken

 A Waitrose spokesperson added: “We believe that very positive outcome from the year two data underlines our consistent commitment to tackling Campylobacter.”

-Waitrose has today published its Campylobacter results for Quarter 2, 2017.
-Our own results show that, for the second quarter in succession we had 0% of chickens that tested positive for the highest levels of Campylobacter.
+Waitrose has today published its Campylobacter results for Quarter 2, 2017 – April to June.
+Our own results show that we had only 3% of chickens testing positive for the highest levels of Campylobacter >1000 cfu.
 The graph below shows our own 2016 data and the first two quarters of 2017.

 Waitrose takes its commitment to reducing Campylobacter very seriously and is a long-term supporter of the Food Standards Agency’s (FSA) efforts to eradicate the organism from the poultry supply chain.